-The Immigration Bill is due for its third reading on the 12 April 2016.
+The Immigration Bill is due for its third reading on 12 April 2016.
 No date is given as to when this will be in force.
-It had been anticipated that it would be implemented in April however, that may well now not in fact happen.
+It had been anticipated that it would be implemented in April however, that may not happen.
 The Immigration Bill, when implemented, will amend the Licensing Act and the notable changes proposed are:

 - An individual resident in the UK cannot apply for a Premises Licence unless entitled to work in the UK.

 - A Premises Licence will lapse if the Licence Holder ceases to be entitled to work in the UK.

 - An Applicant cannot apply for transfer of a Premises Licence unless they are entitled to work in the UK.

 - The Secretary of State is to become a Responsible Authority.

 - The Police and the Secretary of State will be able to object to a transfer of a Premises Licence on grounds where it is appropriate to prevent legal working.

 - An Interim Authority Notice can only be given if the Applicant is entitled to work in the UK.